 - In Persona 3, females get two gender-specific pieces of armour (High-Cut Armor and Maid Outfit), while males only get one (Shirt of Chivalry).

-- In Pokémon X and Y, all outfits are available to female trainers, but try to buy a dress as a male trainer, and the game will just comment on how expensive it looks.
+- In Pokémon X and Y, different outfits are available to female and male trainers.
+Try to buy a dress as a male trainer, and the game will just comment on how expensive it looks.